-The Emergency Management Plan will reflect and document specific evacuation requirements to support centres to exit the building.
-This will include how to evacuation non ambulant children or adults present.
+The EMP will reflect and document specific evacuation requirements to support centres to exit the building.
+This will include how to evacuation non ambulant children and adults.

 Portfolio Managers will be involved in a full off-site emergency evacuation drill annually, for each of their centres.
-They will complete an additional drill report or other written evaluation to attach to the drill report.
+They will then complete the Practice Check Form that is attached to the drill report.
 This will check and verify the process and provide an opportunity for suggestions, identify any issues for continuous improvement.

-3.2 Externally Developed Emergency Management Plans
+3.2 Emergency Management Plan Development and Review